CITI has stopped operations in 2014, to co-launch NOVA LINCS

-The Center for Informatics and Information Technologies ( Centro de Informática e Tecnologias da Informação - CITI ) is a research institute partially funded by the Portuguese National Science Foundation (Fundação para a Ciência e Tecnologia) and by the New University of Lisbon, Faculty of Sciences and Technology, Department of Informatics (DI/FCT/UNL), where it is located since its foundation in 1997.
+The Center for Informatics and Information Technologies ( Centro de Informática e Tecnologias da Informação - CITI ) was a research institute partially funded by the Portuguese National Science Foundation (Fundação para a Ciência e Tecnologia) and by the New University of Lisbon, Faculty of Sciences and Technology, Department of Informatics (DI/FCT/UNL), where it is located since its foundation in 1997.

 CITI develops basic and applied research in Computer Science and Engineering and Informatics.
 The research agenda of CITI is currently focused on the development of new principles and engineering for Networked Software Services and Media, combining the activities and expertise of our three thematic research groups: